Talking with Leona Morgan.

 With Leona Morgan (Diné/Navajo; pronouns: she/her), indigenous community organizer and activist against nuclear colonialism, we talk about her current struggle, the impact of uranium mining on the Navajo, what nuclear colonialism is exactly and what it actually has to do with environmental racism.
 We also look forward to your questions!

-The webinar will take place over Zoom.
+The online talk will take place over Zoom.
 We send you instructions a few days prior to the Icantalk.